mathsalad/mathsalad.github.io/_posts/2015-05-09-my-first-post-and-initial-plans.markdown

 ---
 layout: post
-author: Paul Plummer
+author: "Paul Plummer"
 date: 2015-05-09
-title: My first post, a test, and some possible future writings
+title: "My first post, a test, and some possible future writings"
 ---
 My first plans, when I get everything together, including getting this site together, is to talk about: